Sluthsaber95/react-learning-pk/src/React/LifeCycleMethods/LifeCycleMethods.md

 # LifeCycleMethods
 Note: I think the best to gain experience using these method, is to use them to build app and come across when I should use them.
+Thus this document is INCOMPLETE and requires more use cases, to understand the these lifecycle methods more - testing them are not so easy
 These methods or hooks are used to update the UI application state

 ## The Component Lifecycle